Territories of the United States: Insular Cases

 In 1966, Congress made the United States District Court for the District of Puerto Rico an Article III district court.
-This (the only district court in a U.S. territory) sets Puerto Rico apart judicially from the other unincorporated territories, and U.S. district judge Gustavo Gelpi express the opinion that Puerto Rico is no longer unincorporated:
+This (the only district court in a U.S. territory) sets Puerto Rico apart judicially from the other unincorporated territories, and U.S. district judge Gustavo Gelpí has expressed the opinion that Puerto Rico is no longer unincorporated:

 In Balzac, the Court defined "implied":

 On June 5, 2015, the U.S. Court of Appeals for the District of Columbia ruled 3–0 in Tuaua v.
 United States to deny birthright citizenship to American Samoans, ruling that the guarantee of such citizenship to citizens in the Fourteenth Amendment does not apply to unincorporated U.S. territories.
 In 2016 the U.S. Supreme Court declined to review the appellate court's decision.

 In 2018, the United States Court of Appeals for the 7th Circuit upheld the District Court decision in Segovia v.
 United States, which ruled that former Illinois residents living in Puerto Rico, Guam, and the U.S. Virgin Islands did not qualify to cast overseas ballots according to their last registered address on the U.S. mainland.
 (Residents of the Northern Marianas and American Samoa, however, were still allowed to cast such ballots.)
 In October 2018, the U.S. Supreme Court declined to review the 7th Circuit's decision.

 On June 15, 2021, the United States Court of Appeals for the Tenth Circuit ruled 2–1 in Fitisemanu v.
 United States to deny birthright citizenship to American Samoans and not to overrule the Insular Cases.
 The court cited Downes and ruled that "neither constitutional text nor Supreme Court precedent" demands that American Samoans should be given automatic birthright citizenship.
 The case was denied certiorari by the U.S. Supreme Court.
 On April 21, 2022, in the case United States v.
-Vaello Madero, Justice Gorsuch urged the Supreme Court to overrule the Insular Cases when possible as it "rests on rotten foundation" and called the cases "shameful".
+Vaello Madero, Justice Gorsuch urged the Supreme Court to overrule the Insular Cases when possible as they "rest on a rotten foundation" and called the cases "shameful".